Arithmetical completeness theorems for monotonic modal logics: Provability predicates

 We say that an $\LA$-formula $\PR_T(x)$ is a \textit{provability predicate} of $T$ if it weakly represents the set of all theorems of $T$ in $\PA$, namely, for any $n \in \omega$, $\PA \vdash \PR_T(\num{n})$ if and only if $n$ is the G\"odel number of a theorem of $T$.
 Let $\Proof_T(x, y)$ be a primitive recursive $\LA$-formula naturally expressing that $y$ is the G\"odel number of a $T$-proof of a formula whose G\"odel number is $x$.
 Let $\Prov_T(x)$ be the $\Sigma_1$ formula $\exists y \Proof_T(x, y)$, then it is shown that $\Prov_T(x)$ is a provability predicate of $T$.

-The notion of Rosser's provability predicates was essentially introduced by Rosser \cite{Ros} to improve G\"odel's first incompleteness theorem.
-Also, Rosser's provability predicates are useful to investigate G\"odel's second incompleteness theorem because the theorem does not hold for Rosser's provability predicates.
-We say that a $\Sigma_1$ formula $\PR_T^{\mathrm{R}}(x)$ is a \textit{Rosser's provability predicate} of $T$ if it is of the form
+The notion of Rosser provability predicates was essentially introduced by Rosser \cite{Ros} to improve G\"odel's first incompleteness theorem.
+Also, Rosser provability predicates are useful to investigate G\"odel's second incompleteness theorem because the theorem does not hold for Rosser provability predicates.
+We say that a $\Sigma_1$ formula $\PR_T^{\mathrm{R}}(x)$ is a \textit{Rosser provability predicate} of $T$ if it is of the form